FJortay/DIOS-Operating-System/README.md

 1. Improve this README (deadline: t+1Y).

-2. Test the functioning of basic front-office applications (website and email) on a P2P LAN (deadline: t+3Y), using existing free software (deadline: t+3Y).
+2. Test the functioning of basic front-office applications (website and email) on a P2P LAN, using existing free software (deadline: t+3Y).

 3. Based on the information collected during the previous phase: